Can I get a mortgage if I’m self-employed?

-Not necessarily.
-If you’re able to provide your chosen lender with enough information about your income, it’s possible that as a self-employed person you will qualify for the same mortgage deal as a person with a permanent, full-time job.
+Self-employed mortgages aren’t necessarily more expensive.
+As long as you’re able to supply enough information about your income, you should qualify for the same mortgage deal as someone with a comparable salary in a permanent, full-time job.

-Many self-employed people choose to consult not only an accountant but also a mortgage broker when trying to find a deal to suit their needs.
-This is because a broker is likely to have specialist knowledge of which banks and building societies are more willing to lend to self-employed people, which have the strictest lending criteria and which are most likely to offer a competitive interest rate to a self-employed borrower.
+A specialist broker should have useful knowledge of which banks and building societies are more willing to lend to those who are self-employed, which have the strictest lending criteria and which are most likely to offer a competitive interest rate to a self-employed borrower.